The effect of JWST/NIRSpec data reduction on the retrieval of WASP-39b atmospheric properties: Results and discussion

 \subsection{Comparison with previous works}

-Our findings are in general agreement with the conclusions of \cite{Constantinou2023, Powell2024} and \cite{Schleich2025}.
-We all detect that there are relevant differences in the retrieved atmospheric properties when using different spectral data as input.
+Our findings are in general agreement with the conclusions of \cite{Constantinou2023, Powell2024} and \cite{Schleich2025}, specifically finding that there are relevant differences in the retrieved atmospheric properties when using different spectral data as input.
 We also agree that the most affected parameters are the molecular mixing ratios.
 Using the Tiberius and Eureka spectra at the 3 - 5 $\mu$m range, \cite{Constantinou2023} found differences in the retrieved abundances of 1 dex or more.
-Including other spectra, as FIREFLy or Carter, we find that these differences can be even bigger. \cite{Schleich2025} claims that no other parameters in their retrievals show significant variations under perturbations of the transmission spectrum.
+Including other spectra, as FIREFLy or Carter, we find that these differences can be even bigger. \cite{Schleich2025} claimed that no other parameters in their retrievals showed any significant variations under perturbations of the transmission spectrum.
 Nevertheless, \cite{Constantinou2023} found how PT profiles could differ up to 2 $\sigma$ from each other, which is similar to the results presented in the present work.
 In fact, for some cases we could find even bigger differences.
-Note that we are using the full NIRSpec/PRISM range, compared to the limited range in \cite{Schleich2025} and the use of HST data in \cite{Constantinou2023}.
-Then, for the log $g$ parameter, which is usually fixed for the retrievals in previous works, we also obtain substantial differences in its retrieved values.
-In some cases, specially when including different cloud extinction parametrisations, we obtain substantially higher values not compatible with the previous measurements from \cite{Faedi2011} or \cite{Mancini2018}, as also reported by \cite{Lueber2024} using the NIRSpec/PRISM data.
+We note that we are using the full NIRSpec/PRISM range, compared to the limited range in \cite{Schleich2025} and the use of HST data in \cite{Constantinou2023}.
+Then, for the log $g$ parameter, which is usually fixed for the retrievals in previous works, we also obtained substantial differences in its retrieved values.
+In some cases, especially when including different cloud extinction parametrisations, we obtained substantially higher values not compatible with the previous measurements from \cite{Faedi2011} or \cite{Mancini2018}, as also reported by \cite{Lueber2024} using the NIRSpec/PRISM data.

-When removing the saturated region of our input spectra, we get data with reliable spectral points at the near-infrared and mid-wavelength infrared spectral regions.
-Using these data allows us to reach a higher homogeneity between our results in the retrievals, at the cost of an increased parameter degeneracy. \cite{Constantinou2023} suggested that for obtaining accurate abundance estimates with JWST 3 - 5 $\mu$m data, complementary observations at shorter wavelengths are needed.
-Combining their Tiberius and Eureka spectra with the 0.8-1.7 $\mu$m data from HST, they also obtain a better agreement between the retrieved mixing ratios.
+When removing the saturated region of our input spectra, we get data with reliable spectral points in the NIR and mid-wavelength IR spectral regions.
+Using these data allows us to reach a higher homogeneity between our results in the retrievals, at the cost of an increased parameter degeneracy. \cite{Constantinou2023} suggested that to obtain accurate abundance estimates with JWST 3 - 5 $\mu$m data, complementary observations at shorter wavelengths are needed.
+Combining their Tiberius and Eureka spectra with the 0.8-1.7 $\mu$m data from HST, they also managed to obtain a better agreement between the retrieved mixing ratios.